-Doctors across U.S. teamed up in Boston to educate local sports teams, doctors and other sports related medical professionals
+Doctors across the U.S. teamed up in Boston to educate local sports teams, doctors and other sports-related medical professionals

-Focus was on education, diagnosis and treatment of sports vision injuries
+The focus was on education, diagnosis, and treatment of sports vision injuries

 FOR IMMEDIATE RELEASE

 L-R: Michael Goldstein, M.D., Barry Fisch, O.D., Alan Lewis, O.D., David Kirschen, O.D., Daniel Laby, M.D., Cliff Scott, O.D

 Boston, MA.
 January 26, 2010 – New England Eye Center is pleased to announce that Ophthalmologist Michael H. Goldstein, M.D., Ophthalmologist for the Boston Celtics teamed up on Sunday, January 24, 2010, with Daniel M. Laby, M.D., Consultant Ophthalmologist for the Boston Red Sox, Wyc Grousebeck, CEO and Co-Owner of the Boston Celtics and other Eye Doctors from Boston and across the United States to present a weekend educational course directly related to sports vision issues.